j1s00jang/MDIA-1620/README.md

 **3. aha moments**
 1. You can push to git your work so cool
-2. The things we learn today would be so useful
+2. The things we learned today would be so useful
 3. I figured out the how to use string and quote marks

 **2. things still unclear**